Apple MacBook Air (2020)4.5 / 5

 Where to save on the 2020 MacBook Air

-Apple's new MacBook Air is already on sale at multiple Apple resellers, with the latest deals at your fingertips in the current AppleInsider 2020 MacBook Air Price Guide.
-Closeout savings are also available on last-gen models, with discounts of up to $300 off 2019 MacBook Airs.
+Apple's new MacBook Air is on sale, with the latest MacBook Air deals at your fingertips in the current AppleInsider 2020 MacBook Air Price Guide.
+Along with savings on every 2020 model, closeout markdowns are available on last-gen models, with discounts of up to $300 off 2019 MacBook Airs.